jverzani/JGUI.jl/README.md

 are used to customize the constructor.
 For `hbox` and `cairographic`, there is no needed customization, though the latter may have a width and height argument specified.
-For a slider, one needs to specify the range that is slid over.
+For a slider, one needs to specify the range that is stepped over.
 Unlike most slider implementations, such as the one in `Tk`, a slider is used to select amongst the specified range or sorted vector.
 This reduces the need to specify a step size and is more in line with how `julia` produces sequences of values.

+For a slider, the `valueChanged` signal passes the new value to the callback.
+This value is then used within the callback that produces the graphic.
+One could also access this value within the callback with `sl[:value]`.

 ### Containers

 Constructors produce basically two types of objects: controls and containers.
 The containers available in this package are few:

-* `hbox` and `vbox` produce horizontal and vertical box containers
+* `hbox` and `vbox` produce horizontal and vertical box containers.

-* `grid` makes a container for arranging its children in a grid
+* `grid` makes a container for arranging its children in a grid.

-* `notebook` provides a tabbed notebook for organizing its children
+* `notebook` provides a tabbed notebook for organizing its children.

 * `formlayout` provides a simple way to lay out label/controls in a grid